ondat/documentation/docs/prerequisites/_index.md

 | Kernel Parameter | Value     |
 | ---------------- | --------- |
 | `fs.aio-max-nr`  | `1048576` |

-> 💡 If your node(s) `aio-max-nr` kernel parameter value is less than `1048576`, the affected Ondat daemonset pods will report a warning error message in their logs.

 ### Required Kernel Modules